There are special requirements to meet if you would like to bring your spouse, civil partner or children to the UK while you study here.

-Current International students with a Student Visa who started their course before 1 January 2024 may bring their dependants to the UK if:
+A current International student with a Student Visa who started your course before 1 January 2024 |

-New International students with a Student Visa starting a course on or after 1 January 2024 may bring their dependants to the UK if:
+A new International student with a Student Visa starting a course on or after 1 January 2024 |

-To come to the UK as spouse/civil partner of a student, your spouse or civil partner must show the immigration authorities that s/he meets all of the following requirements:
+Your spouse or civil partner must show the immigration authorities that s/he meets all of the following requirements:

 - S/he is married to or has entered into a civil partnership with you that is recognized by the UK Government (evidence of this is your marriage certificate or proof of civil partnership)